lhaof/NuDiff/README.md

-# Nudiff: Diffusion-based Data Augmentation for Nuclei Image Segmentation
+# Nudiff: Diffusion-based Data Augmentation for Nuclei Image Segmentation (MICCAI 2023)
 This repository holds the code for the paper "Diffusion-based data augmentation for nuclei image segmentation".

 ## Description